zupta/slate/source/includes/_track.md

 --------- | ---- | -----------
-order_date | character | timestamp when the order was placed ship_date | character | timestamp when order was ready to ship
+order_date | character | timestamp when the order was placed ship_date | character | timestamp when order was ready to ship min_edd | integer | minimum days commited to the customer for 1st delivery attempt max_edd | integer | maximum days commited to the customer for 1st delivery attempt

 ## Un-Track an Order or Mark a shipment expired